raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

   ```

 ### Configuration

+RaspiBolt uses SSL as default for Fulcrum, but some wallets like [BlueWallet](https://bluewallet.io/) do not support SSL over Tor.
+Thats why we use TCP in configurations as well to let user choose what he needs.
+You may as well need to use TCP for other reasons.

 * Next, we have to set up our Fulcrum configurations.
 Troubles could be found without optimizations for Raspberry Pi.
 Choose either one for Raspberry 4GB or 8GB depending on your hardware.
 Create the config file with the following content.
 Save and exit